duvu/sso-rest-client/README.md

-##### productionOrder jobs models which will be shared between productionOrder jobs service and its consumers.
+##### sso-authentication models which will be shared between sso-authentication service and its consumers.

 Build: